mauricioklein/mauricioklein.github.io/_posts/2016-08-07-what-the-hell-are-promises.md

 Well, no problem at all my friend!

-Promises provide a method called **all**, which basically waits for all promises to finished and, then:
+Promises class provide a method called **all**, which basically waits for all promises to finished and, then:

 * Resolve it, if all promises resolve, returning an array with all resolved values;
 * Reject it, if at least one of them rejected, returning the reject value;

-So, our *spaghetti* algorithm can be simplified by this one, using promises:
+So, our *spaghetti* algorithm from the callback example can be simplified by this one, using promises:

 {% highlight javascript %}
 Promise.all([
   timeConsumingOperation(1),
   timeConsumingOperation(2),
-  timeConsumingOperation(3),
-  timeConsumingOperation(4),
-  timeConsumingOperation(5)
+  timeConsumingOperation(3)
 ])
 .then ((results) => {
   results.forEach((result) => console.log(`Operation ${result.id} finished successfully in ${result.time}ms`))